edteves/goit-node-lessons/README.md

 - cd starter/ open starter folder to have a clean file

-## Module 1 - Lesson 2: Creating Console Applications
+## Module 2 - Lesson 3: The Framework Express

+- Introduction
-- Creating Console Applications
+- Middleware
+- Passing data to a server
-- Commander Module
+- Application Routing